jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 (6) For the purposes of subsection (1) of this section, specified period means— (a) a period of 1 year before the date of commencement of the liquidation of the company together with the period commencing on that date and ending at the time at which the liquidator is appointed; and
   (b) in the case of a company that has been put into liquidation by the Court, the period of 1 year before the making of the application to the Court together with the period commencing on the date of the making of that application and ending on the date on which, and at the time at which, the order was made; and
-  (c) if— the period of 1 year before the making of the application to the Court together with the period commencing on the date of the making of that application and ending on the date and at the time of the commencement of the liquidation.
+  (c) if—the period of 1 year before the making of the application to the Court together with the period commencing on the date of the making of that application and ending on the date and at the time of the commencement of the liquidation.
     (i) an application was made to the Court to put a company into liquidation; and (ii) after the making of the application to the Court a liquidator was appointed under paragraph (a) or paragraph (b) of section 241(2),—